SashkoMolodec/Meera/README.md

 		}
 },
 ```
-Maybe you will need to activate your microphne with speakers:
+Maybe you'll need to activate your microphne with speakers:
 * Open terminal and run this command:
 ```
 sudo nano /usr/share/alsa/alsa.conf